esteil/atvfiles/trunk/README.txt

 ## Installation

+### Apple TV

 *NOTE:* As of version 0.5.0, ATVFiles requires the Apple TV 1.1 update to run.

-ATVFiles can be installed via ATVLoader, or manually via the ATVFiles-0.5.0.run file.
+ATVFiles can be installed via ATVLoader, or manually via the ATVFiles-1.0.0.run file.

 To install manually,

 1. Copy the file `ATVFiles-0.5.0.run` to the Apple TV.
-2. SSH into the Apple TV, and run the following command: `sudo sh ATVFiles-0.5.0.run`
+2. SSH into the Apple TV, and run the following command: `sudo sh ATVFiles-1.0.0.run`

-It does not matter what the file is named, if Safari renames it to something like `ATVFiles-0.5.0.run.sh` it will still work fine.
+It does not matter what the file is named, if Safari renames it to something like `ATVFiles-1.0.0.run.sh` it will still work fine.

+### Leopard

+Double click on the ATVFiles-1.0.0.pkg, and follow the prompts.

-### Old, manual method
+### Manual method

 Engadget posted a pretty good [tutorial][] on installing this.